Spanish aid request from euro zone seen in November

 Spain replaced Greece, Ireland and Portugal as the main focus in the euro zone debt crisis earlier this year after its crippled banks, highly-indebted regions, a second recession in three years and soaring debt unnerved investors.

-“We’re moving, we’re taking steps, we’re preparing it, things will crystallize in November,” said a senior official who is directly involved in talks about a potential Spanish aid.
+“We’re moving, we’re taking steps, we’re preparing it, things will crystallise in November,” said a senior official who is directly involved in talks about a potential Spanish aid.

 The official spoke on the condition of anonymity because of the sensitive nature of the discussions.